Table of Contents

-Turner Syndrome is not curable due to the disorder on the molecular level (missing chromosome), which is the reason why the treatment only allows for a symptomatic therapy which improves the physical and psychic female characteristics.
+Turner syndrome is not curable as the disorder is at the molecular level (missing chromosome).
+However, treatment is aimed at symptomatic therapy, which improves the physical and psychic characteristics of the patient.

-A hormone substitution is induced in the beginning of puberty (approximately at the age of 12 or 13).
-Estrogens enhance the growth of the primary and secondary sexual characteristics (vagina, uterus, breast development, pubic hair) and provide prevention of osteoporosis and arteriosclerosis.
-A preparation which is used is, for example, estradiol valerate (1–2 mg).
-Gestagens should be given at least ten days a month as they trigger menstruation; hence, the endometrium is transformed and not constantly stimulated which prevents the development of an endometrium carcinoma.
+Hormone substitution is induced at the beginning of puberty (approx. at the age of 12 or 13).
+Estrogens enhance the growth of primary and secondary sexual characteristics (vagina, uterus, breast development, pubic hair) and prevent osteoporosis and arteriosclerosis.
+For example, a preparation of estradiol valerate (1–2 mg) is used.
+Gestagens should be given at least 10 days a month as they trigger menstruation; hence, the endometrium is transformed and not stimulated continuously, which prevents the development of an endometrium carcinoma.

-The final height of the patients can be increased by up to 10 centimeters through the early dose of a synthetic growth hormone (hGH), but this should already take place in early childhood.
+The final height of the patients can be increased by up to 10 cm through a dose of synthetic growth hormone (hGH) in early childhood.

-A surgical therapy for the removal of disturbing stigmata (e.g. Pterygium colli) comes into question as well.
-A psychosocial care for the patients is important, too.
+Surgical therapy for the removal of disturbing stigmata (e.g., pterygium colli) and psychosocial care for the patients is important.

 Complications of Turner Syndrome

-Women who suffer from Turner Syndrome come down more frequently than the standard population with cardiovascular diseases, diabetes mellitus, thyroid diseases and inflammable bowel diseases.
+Women who have Turner syndrome come down more frequently than the standard population with cardiovascular diseases, diabetes mellitus, thyroid diseases, and inflammable bowel diseases.